In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 Drugs are a major problem in schools.
 Children from a range of socio-economic backgrounds get mixed up with drugs.

-Drugs impact the lives of those who take them, and those closet to them.
+Drugs impact the lives of those who take them and those closet to them.

-Examples of the drug problem impacting schools.
+Examples of drug problems impacting schools.

-All Thames Valley secondary schools to receive new drugs awareness teaching materials
+- All Thames Valley secondary schools to receive new drugs awareness teaching materials

-Thames Valley Police reveal county lines dealers are preying on parts of Berkshire
+- Thames Valley Police reveal county lines dealers are preying on parts of Berkshire

 How to deal with drugs and alcohol in a school